steveone/reactstrap-project/README.md

 - Add visual when workflow is updating or updated
 - Offline capabilities
 - Allow cards to be opened fully (full screen)
+- Should use Context API or Redux/Thunk to limit Prop passing